GavinScoville/Buoy-Proj/README.md

 ## Make predictions as to what windows conditions are good
 I am currently using a very simplistic newtonian model.
 This will hopefully will get updated with a stochastic model, which requres fewer violated assumtions.
 If I have free time I might look into numerical methods so I can include the coreolis effect, bathymetry, wind, tides, and currents in a deterministic model.

+OR I can use WaveWatch3, developed by NOAA and available at https://github.com/NOAA-EMC/WW3/wiki/About-WW3, and "solves the random phase spectral action density balance equation for wavenumber-direction spectra" and the model includes options for shallow-water surf zone applicaitons.
+THis package can do some really advanced physics if I can figure out how to harness it.
+Note: this is what surfline uses.
+Setting this up is out of my wheelhouse right now.

 ### Process of Building Wave Report:
 Wave report is stored in Juan_de_Fuca.py